 In 1997, the Food and Drug Administration (FDA) agreed that foods with high levels of rolled oats or oat bran could include data on the label about their cardiovascular health benefits as part of a low fat diet.
 This led to a surge in oatmeal’s popularity.

-Research has found that the cereal’s soluble fiber content helps lower cholesterol levels and reduce cardiovascular risk factors.
+Research has found that the cereal’s soluble fiber content helps

 People can make oatmeal from rolled or ground oats.
 Coarse or steel-cut oats contain more fiber than instant varieties.